firubi/dotfiles/README.md

 ### Setting up the desktop, studying and gaming ###
 1. You'll need to enter tty (alternatively YaST) and install your preferred terminal emulator, etc:

-`sudo zypper in --no-recommends alacritty fastfetch nemo qolibri`
+`sudo zypper in --no-recommends alacritty fastfetch dolphin qolibri`

 Make sure to import the EPWINGS